RxLaboratory/Ramses/src-docs/docs/components/addons/maya-rubika.md

     When updating an item, all the children of its root controller will be removed and replaced by the updated item.

     If you added an object to the hierarchy you want to keep, make sure to move it out before updating and parent it again after the update.

-    It works the same way for assets included in sets: if you need to keep changes you've made, move the corresponding assets out of the hierarchy of the set before updating.